 Are Prediction Markets Gambling?

 Courts have come down on both sides.
 The D.C. court said politics is not "gaming."
-Maryland and Massachusetts say sports contracts are indistinguishable from sports bets.
+Tennessee said sports contracts are "swaps."
+Maryland, Massachusetts, Ohio, and Nevada say sports contracts are indistinguishable from sports bets.

 What is the Statute of Anne?